 Documents You Need When Applying for Business License

 The documents you need for the permit depend on the license type.
 However, most license asks for the following:

 - A description of your business and its physical premises.

 For specific industries like construction and architecture, you may also need proof of insurance, the educational qualifications of the owners, and key staff.

 Why Is It Needed?

-The very first reason for having a business permit for your business is you can operate it legally.
-It gives your local government notice of what you are doing and ensuring that you don’t do any harm to the public.
+The very first reason for having a business permit is you can operate it legally.
+It gives your local government notice of what you are doing and ensures that you don’t do any harm to the public.
 This permit is also a source of revenue for your country, helping to fund libraries, schools, and other resources.